petershin/liferay-learn/docs/commerce/latest/en/product-management/developer-guide/product-api-basics.md

 ## Patch a Product

 Update an existing product with the following cURL and Java commands.
-Note, replace `1234` with your product's ID.
+Replace `1234` with your product's ID.

 ### Product_PATCH_ById.sh